 I think of the mystery of time’s passage.
 There are minutes and hours which have no end: the eternity of the instant.
 There are many empty hours: the vacuity of time.
 There are endless days; and weeks which pass without leaving the least memory behind them, as if they had never been.
 I cannot distinguish the years that are behind me.
 Time passes within us.
 Our actions fill it.
 It is a river: steep banks, a straight path, colourless waves.
 The void is its source, and it flows into the void.
 We, who build our cities on its banks, are the ones who raise dikes against it, who colour its waves with the beacons upraised in our hands, or with our blood.
 Time could not exist outside of my thought.
 It is whatever I make it.
 The instant which I fill with light is priceless, like a ray of light from a star which shines for eternity through the space it illuminates.

 Third, there is the linkage between these slices through space and time to geographical relations on a global scale.
 Reference is constantly made throughout Men in Prison to the penal colony system in French Guiana, including specific mention of Devil’s Island, where convicts might even receive a plot of land to till if they behave themselves.
-Here, Serge anticipates both the narrative of the book Papillon by Henri Charrière (1969) and its film adaptation (directed by Franklin J. Schaffner, 1973); the latter with a final message of intransigence that Serge might even have approved.
+Here, Serge anticipates the narrative of the book Papillon by Henri Charrière (1969) and its well-known film adaptation (directed by Franklin J. Schaffner, 1973).

 In the fictionalised Santé Prison—based on Serge’s own five-year stretch in a French prison for his connection to the ‘Bonnot Gang’ that conducted bank robberies across Paris—colonial administrators with experience of service in Senegal, as well as the Indo-Chinese and Saharan campaigns, rub shoulders with wider representatives of society, from those often associated with ‘crimes of passion’ to thieves, pimps, gangsters and anarchists.
 But it is the significance of the distant thunder of artillery, the rows of helmeted ants, and the mobilisation of war that can be heard through the bars of the prison on the horizon that strikes the reader the most.
 As France gains strength from Canadians, New Zealanders, Hindus, Senegalese and Portuguese, the monstrous nature of world war is marked by the Battle of the Falklands between Britain and Germany (1914), the defeat of the Russian army by Austro-German forces in the Carpathians (1915), and English surrender in Mesopotamia to the Ottoman Army during the Siege of Kut (1916).
 Empires are under siege and collapsing with all of the maps of world bloodstained.
 Meanwhile, the Russian Revolution awaits as ‘a flame that had long-awaited a spark’.